stevemeacham/KSLib/HOWTO.md

-# HOW TO USE THIS
+# How-to Guide

-The KSlib repository is a place you can obtain useful examples created by past contributors, be they users of the kOS mod, or in some cases the original developers of the kOS mod.
+The KSLib repository is a place you can obtain useful examples created by past contributors, be they users of the kOS mod, or in some cases the original developers of the kOS mod.